It both pays and sucks to be a band with a buzz.

 When talks of the band’s sophomore effort, “Two”, started appearing online, conversation immediately began on whether it would be able to outdo the much acclaimed “One”.
 While it’s true that the album wasn’t exactly a mainstream smash-hit, it was a critical success.
 For a band that had for years showed promise to become a major player in the local rock scene, ” One” was a solid unveiling.
 It helped elevate the band to the ranks of Rocknation gigs and regular upper-card and headlining slots in the underground and made it visible enough to those who were willing to look.

 The first single released by the band, Gorbho, disappointed me in this regard.
-Yes, it has a memorable riff; yes, the tones and the production is off the charts heavy; yes, the tune is amazingly catchy, but it’s not exactly anything radically different from what Owned had always been doing.
-If anything, the song felt like a kind of back-to-basics effort that felt a little bit of a letdown for anyone expecting something new.
+Yes, it has a memorable riff; yes, the tones and the production is off the charts heavy; yes, the melody in amazingly catchy, but it wasn’t exactly anything radically different from what Owned had always been doing.
+If anything, the song felt like a kind of back-to-basics effort that felt sure to letdown anyone expecting something new.

 And so I attended the launching concert of “Two” a little, erm, neutralized.
-The band had always meant so much to me that i would rather cut down on the expectation than let it fail me.
+The band had always meant so much to me that I would rather cut down on the expectation than let it fail me.
 The unease was palpable.
-After the opening band, The Manager, went off the stage (they were great), it was announced that two videos from the album were to be shown on the projection screen on stage.
+After opening band The Manager had got off the stage (they were great), it was announced that two videos from the album were to be projected on the projection screen on stage.

-The first one turned out to be Gorbho, and everyone seemed to love it.
-I still didn’t buy it though, perhaps only a little swayed by its live potential.
+The first one turned out to be Gorbho and everyone seemed to love it.
+I was only a little swayed by its live potential.

 I eventually did and got blown away by the opening riff on Ashokti immediately.
 It’s a straight out balls to the wall, Foo-Fighters-on-Steroids riff that kicks off the album with a furious urgency and sets the tone for the rest of it.
 The blueprint of bluesy grooves, monster guitar tones, hangman beats, and the nonchalant vocal melodies of A.K Ratul characterizes the stylistic setting of “Two”, and its all found in the opening few minutes of Ashokti.
 From there it gradually moves into an aching feel that serves as a surprising reconciliation of one of rock’s biggest divides.